arviz-devs/arviz/doc/source/user_guide/label_guide.rst

     @savefig custom_plot_posterior2.png
     az.plot_posterior(idata, coords=coords, labeller=labeller);

-This won't combine properly with other labellers, but it serves its function, and achieves complete customization of the labels, so we probably won't want to combine it with other labellers either.
-The main drawback is that we have only overridden ``make_label_vert``, so functions like ``plot_forest`` or ``summary`` who use ``make_label_flat`` will still fall back to the methods defined by ``BaseLabeller``.
+This won't combine properly with other `labeller`s, but it serves its function and achieves complete customization of the labels, so we probably won't want to combine it with other `labeller`s either.
+The main drawback is that we have only overridden ``make_label_vert``, so functions like ``plot_forest`` or ``summary`` who use :class:`~arviz.labels.IdxLabeller.make_label_flat` will still fall back to the methods defined by ``BaseLabeller``.